 Understanding the distinct nature of B2B audience and decision-making

-In any B2B SaaS market, having a customer-centric strategy is always a priority.
+For many SaaS companies, having a customer-centric strategy is always a priority.
 That’s true not just in product development but also in all facets of the marketing and distribution side of the business.

 You have to remember that the needs and demands of consumers are constantly evolving.
 It’s an ever-changing cycle that you need to constantly monitor to create a customer-centric strategy in product development and marketing.